reformo/backendbase-utility/README.md

 This class provides a methods to get base url where applications runs.

-Caution: This method may not return real base url if you are behind some services like Cloudflare.
+Caution: This method may not return real base url if you are behind some services like Cloudflare and when you use Flexible SSL feature.

 ```php
 <?php